This is likely out of date. You probably don’t want to follow these instructions. This is what I’m using now:

 I updated this after using it for a while and finding out that there are problems using the most recent CVS snapshot SLIME with swank-clojure, and then after trying to answer someone’s question about this problem over on StackOverflow

-And this version from ELPA is stripped down and won’t work with Common
+swank-clojure only works with the SLIME package in ELPA (according to this discussion on the swank-clojure Github page).
+And this version from ELPA is stripped down and won’t work with Common Lisp.

 These are the steps I did to get this to work:

 With a fresh Emacs (no configuration at all, so move